Skip to content

 What is Smithery?

-Smithery is an AI agent integration platform developed by Smithery AI that enables AI agent developers and developers creating agentic services to discover, deploy, and manage agentic services that adhere to the Model Context Protocol (MCP).
-It serves as a centralized hub for integrating language model agents with external tools and data sources, simplifying tool configurations and interfaces.
-The platform acts as a registry and management system for MCP servers, which function as APIs or plugins to extend the functionalities of large language models (LLMs) like Claude or GPT.
-This enables AI agents to perform real-world actions such as querying databases, browsing web pages, or interacting with business applications, moving beyond conversational capabilities.
+Smithery is an AI tool developed by Smithery (company) that enables AI agent developers to discover, deploy, and manage Model Context Protocol (MCP) compliant services.
+It serves as a centralized hub for integrating language model agents with external tools and data sources, standardizing tool configurations and interfaces for AI applications.
+The platform functions as a registry and management system for MCP servers, which are modular components designed to extend the capabilities of large language models (LLMs) by connecting them to various external services and data sources.
+Smithery aims to simplify the development and deployment of agentic AI applications by providing a standardized way for AI agents to interact with the 'outside world', cataloging MCP servers and offering optional cloud hosting for these services.

 features